Losing your hair due to chemo, or due to any reason for that matter, is hard – really hard. Talk about an understatement, right?

 Of course, your decision might depend upon your job situation.
 No one wants to have clumps of hair falling out unexpectedly at a board meeting or over lunch.
 But no matter what, don’t feel pressured about when to shave your hair off.
 In fact, it’s not written in stone anywhere that you have to shave it off at all.
 You can certainly just let it happen as it happens.
 This might be the best approach for you.

-Who knows?
 Only you do, that’s who.

 It’s also worth mentioning that if you do lose the hair on your head, you will probably also lose the rest of your body hair.
 Your eyelashes, pubic hair, underarm hair, leg hair and perhaps eyebrows will probably also disappear.
 No one really told me this part and in some ways, losing my eyelashes was harder for me than losing the hair on my head.
 Bare eyes are so, well, bare.
 The eyebrows often hang on more stubbornly for some reason unknown to me, though they usually do thin out a bit, or a lot.
 You never know for sure what will happen.